shizhenbo/shizhenbo.github.io/_pages/about.md

 # 🎖 Honors and Projects
-- *2024.11*, A Representative of the BRICS Young Scientists Forum (One of 12 National Representatives).
+- *2024.11*, A Representative of the BRICS Young Scientists (One of 12 National Representatives).
 - *2024.07*, Project Leader of Jiangsu Province Science Foundation for Youths.
 - *2024.06*, Project Leader of China Postdoctoral Science Foundation.
 - *2024.06*, Project Leader of the Advanced Computing and Intelligence Engineering Fund.